 The USC Voice Center offers several in-office interventions to diagnose and treat a variety of conditions.
-Physicians at the USC Voice Center performed over 500 in-office procedures in 2015.

 Physicians at the USC Voice Center can perform in-office, minimally invasive procedures to treat voice disorders in the awake patient.
 Many patients with voice disorders are excellent candidates.
 After obtaining the diagnosis, appropriateness for awake treatment is determined based on a patient’s anatomy and preference.
 Vocal cord injections, biopsies and laser procedures can be performed awake and in the office.

 Biopsies of the vocal cords and tissues of the voice box can be performed in-office to obtain a diagnosis or rule out malignancy.
 This approach still offers the benefit of avoiding general anesthesia, and it speeds time to diagnosis.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 - Vocal cord injection augmentation